r35382/bnflite/README.md

 ## Preface

 Once the author participated in the development of some tool which was invented to integrate together a lot of proprietary modules.
-There were the command line with thousands combinations of options, poor examples, ambiguous docs.
+There were thousands combinations of command line options, poor examples, ambiguous docs.
 So the command line was not compatible from version to version.
 Up-to-date formal BNF specs of the command line language could help but not for projects with limited budget.
-Starting YACC, there is a solution to support some extra executable code describing language specifics.
+Starting YACC era, there is a solution to support some extra executable code describing language specifics.
 As a rule, usage of such means is too heavy because it is extra stuff and it is not BNF.
 BNFLite does not have such drawbacks!